felifluid/bachelorarbeit/thesis/chapters/topovis-refinement.typ

 The challenge of interpolating in poloidal coordinates lies in the scattered structure of the grid. // TODO: ist das gutes Englisch?
 This applies especially to data in CHEASE geometry, which shows multiple different non-uniform characteristics.
-Intuitively interpolation in poloidal coordinates seems like a good approach, as the coordinates describe the real world euclidian space.
+Intuitively interpolation in poloidal coordinates seems like a good approach, as the coordinates describe the real world euclidean space.
-If two points are really close to each other in euclidian space, one can expect similar measurements at these points. // ??: gibts dafür ein Fachbegriff?
+If two points are really close to each other in euclidean space, one can expect similar measurements at these points. // ??: gibts dafür ein Fachbegriff?
 As the electric potential is smooth and continuous inside the tokamak, this property also applies to it. // TODO: dont like this sentence
-Interpolating in hamada coordinates does not take the euclidian distance into account.
+Interpolating in hamada coordinates does not take the euclidean distance into account.
-Due to the non-linear transformation between the two coordinate systems, two points can be close to each other in hamadian space, but have a large distance in euclidian space.
+Due to the non-linear transformation between the two coordinate systems, two points can be close to each other in hamadian space, but have a large distance in euclidean space.

 Many interpolation methods like multivariate splines, finite element or Clough-Tocher rely on mesh generation through triangulation.
 This makes them unsuitable for this purpose, as triangulation algorithms fail to produce reliable results on non-uniform grids.